“Every child has the right to an adventure.”

 In a perfect, natural setting, new ways of learning have opened up to the boys through various activities.
 The Grade R-7 boys have regular lessons down at the Environmental Classroom.
 The boys are able to explore the forest as well as the river and have discovered the wonderful creatures which live in these areas.
 They have made a commitment to care for the natural world and the plants and animals.
 These absorbent young minds delight in being in this outdoor environment.
 The Grade 6 boys take part in a Survival Skills program for the year, initially focussed on preparing them for their Grade 6 Environmental Trip.
 Some of the learning areas covered include – emergency scene management and basic First Aid, knots and lashings, map reading, fire safety and fire lighting, outdoor cooking, stalking skills and navigation.

 The Environmental Classroom provides a base for the boarders who stay in over the weekends, where they can explore and enjoy being in the forest area.
 Camp-overs are possible and are full of fun and excitement!
 The Cordwalles cross-country course runs through the area and it is a perfect mountain-biking venue.
-A successful Orienteering event has been held for the past two years from the Environmental Classroom and this is now an annual event.
-It is a wonderful opportunity for the greater Cordwalles community to discover and explore this wonderful part of the School.
+A successful Orienteering event has been held from the Environmental Classroom and this is a wonderful opportunity for the greater Cordwalles community to discover and explore this wonderful part of the School.

 There is a small natural wetland area as well as the river frontage which can be utilised.
 The indigenous forest has been expanding for a number of years through the planting of indigenous trees by the boys each Arbour Day.
 This variety of different ecosystems is wonderful to have in a school environment.
 Environmental and Conservation issues are carefully taught, to help the boys become more aware of the world they live in and the part they can play in looking after the Earth.